 Implants can either be filled with either a saline solution (most common) or silicone gel.
-Depending upon the situation, one-stage immediate breast reconstruction may be performed the same time as mastectomy.
+Depending upon the situation, one-stage immediate breast reconstruction may be performed at the same time as the mastectomy.

 Here, the implant may be put in the space where breast tissue was removed or behind the chest muscles.
 Or, more commonly, the implant may be done via two-stage or delayed reconstruction where the surgeon implants a tissue expander.

 A saltwater solution is injected to fill the expander over time, usually 4-6 months.
 Once the skin over the breast area is stretched, the expander may be removed and replaced with an implant or may even be left in place as the final implant.
 The FDA also recently approved “Gummy bear” implants.
 Consisting of a thick, highly cohesive silicone gel, they have a more “natural” appearance than other implants.

 Tissue Flap Procedures

 The two most common types of tissue flap procedures are the TRAM (transverse rectus abdominis muscle) flap, which takes tissue from the lower stomach, and the latissimus dorsi flap, which uses tissue from the upper back.